OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### IMG Embedded Commands

 This attack only works when this is injected (like a web-board) in a web page behind password protection and that password protection works with other commands on the same domain.
-This can be used to delete users, add users (if the user who visits the page is an administrator), send credentials elsewhere, etc....
-This is one of the lesser used but more useful XSS vectors:
+This can be used to delete users, add users (if the user who visits the page is an administrator), send credentials elsewhere, etc. This is one of the lesser used but more useful XSS vectors:

 `<IMG SRC="http://www.thesiteyouareon.com/somecommand.php?somevariables=maliciouscode">`